MySQL databases are used extensively to store financial, technical, and user data.

-Sign up for a free 7-day trial of any of our plans!
+Book a SimpleBackups demo or sign up for a free 7-day trial of any of our plans!

 Percona XtraBackup is a free, open-source hot backup MySQL backup software.
 It can copy and restore data from InnoDB, XtraDB, and MyISAM MySQL servers by creating a copy of its binary log files.

 Percona XtraBackup offers many enterprise-ready, real-time backup options.
 It also works as a migration assistant for disaster recovery or new MySQL servers.

 MySQL hot backups mean no tables are locked, reducing query interruptions.
 These backups are ideal for production databases.